ATHLETIC ARTS CENTER’S PRODUCTION OF THE LIGHTNING THIEF: THEATRE FOR YOUNG AUDIENCES IS OPEN TO PERFORMERS AGES 10 YEARS AND UP.

 NO PRODUCTION FEE FOR CAST MEMBERS 18YRS AND UP BUT ARE RESPONSIBLE FOR SECURING A SPONSORSHIP.

 Production Fee Includes: Approximately 150 hours of professional instruction (acting, choreography, vocal, music, etc.), costumes, make up, and professional class instruction throughout the course of the production.
-Your non-refundable tuition is due at CAST/PARENT MEETING.
+Your non-refundable tuition is due at our mandatory CAST/PARENT MEETING on Thursday, December.
+18th from 5:30pm-6:30pm.

 CAST OF CHARACTERS